 The dam has also proved to be problematic from an economic perspective.
 Originally the Sarawak government planned to send 90% of the Bakun Dam’s 2,400 MW of electricity to peninsular Malaysia via undersea cables, but this plan was cancelled due to cost and feasibility concerns.
 The electricity generated by the dam is not needed within Sarawak, which currently has only 972 MW of demand and is only projected to have 1,500 MW of demand by 2020.
 The Sarawak government is still looking for ways to sell its excess electricity and is not operating the dam at full capacity.

 Corruption has deterred potential buyers of the electricity.
 In March 2012, the mining giant Rio Tinto cancelled its plans to build a $2 billion aluminum smelter that would have used electricity from the Bakun Dam not long after the Malaysian national government began a corruption investigation into the project.

-A grassroots movement of Sarawak indigenous leaders, called the SAVE Rivers Network, has emerged to ensure that the mistakes of the Bakun Dam are not repeated.
-SAVE Rivers has conducted interviews and documented the resettlement situation near the Bakun Dam, in order to educate Sarawak indigenous communities of the dangers and difficulties of involuntary resettlement.
-With the legacy of the Bakun Dam resettlement left unresolved, concerns have risen about the Sarawak government's plans to build another 10-12 dams on indigenous lands.
+A grassroots movement of Sarawak indigenous leaders, the SAVE Rivers Network, along with the national Indigenous Peoples network, Jaringan Orang Asli SeMalaysia (JOAS) are working together to ensure that the mistakes of the Bakun Dam are not repeated.
+SAVE Rivers and JOAS have conducted interviews and documented the resettlement situation near the Bakun Dam, in order to educate Sarawak indigenous communities of the dangers and difficulties of involuntary resettlement.
+With the legacy of the Bakun Dam resettlement left unresolved, there are well-founded and widespread concerns about the Sarawak government's plans to build another 10-12 dams on Indigenous Peoples lands.

 - Visit our webpage on the Sarawak Dams